joelburton/sa-plus/resp-1-minor.rst

 Responding to 1m
 ================

+.. todo:: per sayc, 2-over-1 w/new suit promises a rebid by responder unless opener takes to game

 .. topic:: How many |c|\ /\ |d| will opener have?

   - `1C`: 3c = 16%, 4c = 38%, 5c = 29%, 6+c = 17%